Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Discussion and Conclusion

 An important implication of shift-symmetry is that cyclic behavior must occur only within the same symmetry class defined by a set of prime shifts (vectors) as illustrated in Figure \ref{fig:symmetric-configs-3x3}.
 Note that we count no-symmetry as a class as well.
 This leads to the realization that once a CA gains a symmetry, i.e., a configuration crosses symmetry classes, it cannot be injective and reversible, and there must exist a configuration without a predecessor, a so-called ``Garden of Eden" configuration \cite{amoroso1970,kari1990}.
 It means that the only way for the CA to stay injective is to decompose all the configurations into cycles, each fully residing in a certain shift-symmetry class.
 Again one large class would contain all the non-shift-symmetric configurations.
 Open question is for which lattices, i.e., for how many shift-symmetric configurations, CAs are non-injective, thus irreversible, on average.
 As opposed to our shift-symmetric endeavour, which applies to any transition function, investigating injectivity would require to assume something about the transition function, e.g., that is generated randomly.
 Trivially, for any lattice there always exists an injective transition function.
 An example is an identity function.

-As shown, the number of symmetries in any synchronous toroidal CA is non-decreasing but could it be increasing in the ``average" case for a random transition function?
+As we proved, the number of symmetries in any synchronous toroidal CA is non-decreasing.
+A natural question is: could it be increasing in the ``average" case for a random transition function?
 We know that the expected behavior of randomly generated CA is most likely chaotic and the attractor length is exponential to the lattice size $N$, as opposed to ordered or complex CAs with linear or quadratic attractors \cite{wuensche1999}.
 Would the length of attractor be sufficient to discover a shift-symmetry if we keep a random CA running long enough, potentially $|\Sigma|^N$ time steps?
 As seen in Figure \ref{fig:symmetric-uniform-prob-2d}, the ratio of shift-symmetric configurations assuming a uniform distribution is exponentially decreasing with the lattice size, and prime lattices could produce ``only" around $n|\Sigma|^n$ symmetric configurations.
 For a randomly chosen lattice size, dimensions, and cell connectivity, we expect the number of reachable symmetries to be significantly smaller than the total number of symmetries available.
-However, for symmetry-rich lattices, we speculate that toroidal synchronous uniform systems, such as CAs, could undergo \textit{spontaneous symmetrization} contracting an initial configuration to a fully homogeneous state (reverse Big Bang).
-If proven, it would directly imply the system's non-injectivity and irreversibility, and would bind symmetrization with Gibbs entropy.
+However, for symmetry-rich lattices, we speculate that toroidal synchronous uniform systems, such as CAs, could undergo \textit{spontaneous symmetrization} contracting an initial configuration to a fully homogeneous state (analogical to Big Crunch).
+If proven, it would directly imply the system's non-injectivity and irreversibility, and would bind symmetrization with \textit{non-ergodicity}.
 This hypothesis will be addressed in our future work.

 We suggest that several phenomena observed in CA dynamics, such as irreversibility, emergence of structured ``patterns", and self-organization could be explained or contributed to shift-symmetry.
 As demonstrated by Wolfram \cite{wolfram1983} on 256 elementary one-dimensional CAs, when run long enough, most of these CAs condensate to ordered structures: homogeneous configurations and self-similar patterns, which are in fact shift-symmetric.